Conversion Optimization for Small Business Websites: 11 Free Tools, Tips, and Resources

 Mastering conversion research without much data

-Low traffic means you will have to wait months until you collect significant amounts of data in your analytics tool.
+Small business websites with low traffic means you will have to wait months until you collect significant amounts of data in your analytics tool.

 Fortunately it’s not the only way of gathering insights and coming up with hypotheses.